 This course examines in detail the primary police functions and their objectives.
 It analyzes administrative planning of patrol activities, requirements for their effective execution, and the allocation of patrol strength to meet specific needs and emergencies.
-Pre-requisites: CJI 101 with a minimum grade of C

 CJI 202 Crime and Delinquency (3 Credits)